billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 : Is a part of Energy Management that deals with
       directing influence over devices ({{?RFC7326}}).
 : This control can span a network or a subset of it.

+Energy Efficiency:
+: Refers to provide a useful output with as little energy as possible, eliminating energy waste.
+Switching to more efficient power supplies and silicon or developing more efficient transmission or signal processing algorithms improves Energy efficiency.
+Developing energy efficiency metrics for internetworking and associated measurement methodologies and conditions as well as consistently collecting this data over time are essential to demonstrating EE improvements.
+An example of a common outcome-oriented metric is energy consumption per data volume or traffic unit.

+Energy Proportionality
+:is the correlation between energy used and the associated useful output.
+For internetworking this is generally interpreted as the proportionality of traffic or traffic throughput and energy used.
+ This concept is broadly applicable to networking infrastructure, data center, and other communication architectures.
+It is not a given that there is a one-to-one correlation between traffic and energy use, notably due to the materially significant idle power use by devices, as well as the overall network capacity being allocated to serve at times of highest traffic utilization.

 Energy Efficiency Network Management:
 : Refers to the ability to control the use of available energy in an optimized manner (e.g.,